 The T-Mobile ONE Plan was announced in 2017 to cater to the daily requirements of the elderly.
 The price of the plan is $35 per line in a month; but if you only need one line, it is $50.
 As a user of this plan, you enjoy unlimited calls, texts and data with no cut-off period.

 It is also well suited for people who travel frequently you do not incur extra roaming charges.
 The technically inclined will be at home being able to surf, stream and use social media while making unlimited calls and texts to worldwide networks in 200 countries.

 3. Verizon Senior Phone Plan

-This plan comes with unlimited data, calls and texts for $40 per line per month.
-The Verizon Senior Plan is compatible with a vast range of individual devices, Verizon Wireless Hotspot plans and offers affordable roaming plans.
+This plan comes with unlimited data, calls, and texts for $40 per line per month.
+The Verizon Senior Plan is compatible with a vast range of individual devices, Verizon Wireless Hotspot plans, and offers affordable roaming plans.

 The elderly can save a little more by choosing the Go Unlimited 55+ Plan, although this is restricted to specific billing addresses.
-Extras include the ability to stream DVD-quality videos with unlimited data usage and coverage encompasses Mexico and Canada.
+Extras include the ability to stream DVD-quality videos with unlimited data usage and coverage that encompasses Mexico and Canada.
 You are bound to a contract when you choose the plan that should be read carefully or risk a $350 premature cancellation penalty.

 4. Consumer Cellular Phone Plan